 sudo apt-get install git

-Under Ubuntu Linux, you can follow the documentation from the Ubuntu Community or the step-by-step guideline from Krizna to install Eclipse.
-Under Windows, download it from www.eclipse.org and run the installer.
+On Ubuntu Linux, you can follow the documentation from the Ubuntu Community or the step-by-step guideline from Krizna to install Eclipse.
+On Windows, download it from www.eclipse.org and run the installer.

 See our tool recommendations.